uptrace/bun/README.md

 }
 ```

-And then create a `bun.DB` on top of it using the corresponding SQLite dialect:
+And then create a `bun.DB` on top of it using the corresponding SQLite
+[dialect](https://bun.uptrace.dev/guide/drivers.html) that comes with Bun:

 ```go
 import (